 The 3rd Metallo

 Pre-Crisis, Roger Corben, was John Corben's brother.
 He joined the evil organization SKULL.
 He was a member of a SKULL unit that was involved in a robbery of S.T.A.R.
 Labs.
 He was severely injured when one of the SKULL members fired a laser gun at Superman and the ricochetted laser hit the building causing large chunks of it to fall on Roger.
 Roger allowed his brain placed into a robotic body to avenge his brother's death.
 The brain transferring was done by the evil organization SKULL.
 Also, during this operation he recieved a Synthetic Kryptonite heart made with elements stolen from S.T.A.R.
 Labs.
 These elements include man made radioactive materials of Einsteinium and Nobelium.
-Roger wanted to avenger his deceased brother and get revenge on Superman.
+Roger wanted to avenge his deceased brother and get revenge on Superman.
 Initially, he posed as a W.G.B.S.
 Employee named Martin Korda, but was discovered quickly.
 He challenged Superman several times, until he was erased during the Crisis on Infinite Earths.
 Roger Corben was created by Martin Pasko, Curt Swan and Tex Blaisdall.

 The Post-Crisis John Corben has since adopted the green suit Roger Corben wore.

 Being a Kryptonite powered cyborg, Metallo does not need sleep, oxygen, food, or water.
 The suit possesses immense strength, near invulnerability, and is extremely durable and agile.
 The Kryptonite "hearts", last forever and can be used as weapons (most effectively against Superman and other Kryptonians).
 At one point, John Corben was powered by green, blue, gold and red Kryptonite.
 When John sold his soul to Neron for upgrades, they included turning himself into weaponry, absorbing tech, and tech control.